 - Start by making the vegan quark, if you're using ready-made vegan quark, please skip ahead to step 4.

-- Combine the Soy Yogurt with the Apple Cider Vinegar, then place the cheesecloth over a deep bowl and carefully pour the yogurt mix into the middle.
+- Combine the Soy Yoghurt with the Apple Cider Vinegar, then place the cheesecloth over a deep bowl and carefully pour the yoghurt mix into the middle.
 Tie up the corners of the cloth and suspend it above the bowl so the water can drip out.

 - Place the bowl aside for about 45-60 minutes for the quark to release more water and become firmer.
-You’re looking to achieve a consistency similar to greek style yogurt.
+You're looking to achieve a consistency similar to Greek-style yoghurt.

 - Start by creating the egg replacement by adding 4 Tbsp of flaxseeds and 8 Tbsp of water to a bowl, briefly mix and set aside to soak for 10-15 minutes.
 In the meantime drain the cherry jar and place the cherries into a sieve to continue draining until we need them again later.

 - In a large mixing bowl, combine the flour, baking powder, vegan butter, and half of the sugar.
 Add in a quarter of the egg replacement and combine.
 Ideally, use your hands as the mix you are going for is supposed to be firm and crumbly.

 - Grease a springform cake tin with coconut oil - the one I used was 23cm in diameter.
 Press about 2/3 of the dough onto the bottom and sides and place the rest aside for later.